Skip to content

 Upwork charges a percentage of every dollar billed.
 The rate decreases as lifetime billings with a single client grow.
 New client relationships start at the top tier; long-term clients drop into lower tiers.

-What rate should I use for the fee field?
+What rate to use for the fee field?

 Use the rate that matches the bulk of your billings.
 If most clients are new or short-term, use the top tier.
 If you have established long-term clients, use a lower blended figure that reflects your actual mix.